IT Practitioner BTEC

 This qualification is designed for learners who are interested in an introduction into the study of creating IT systems to manage and share information alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in IT.
 Learners will develop a common core of IT knowledge and study areas such as the relationship between hardware and software that form an IT system, managing and processing data to support business and using IT to communicate and share information.

 The general entrance requirements apply.
-In addition, you must have gained a pass or above for the Level 2 BTEC Award or Certificate in Information and Creative Technology, GCSE Computing, or equivalent Level 2 ICT qualification.
-Sharnbrook students who have successfully completed the BTEC First Award in Information and Creative Technology, who do not satisfy all of the above criteria, may still be able negotiate entry to the course.
+In addition, a pass or above for the Level 2 BTEC Award or Certificate in Information and Creative Technology, GCSE Computing, or equivalent Level 2 ICT qualification are desirable but not a requirement.
+Students who have successfully completed the BTEC First Award in Information and Creative Technology, who do not satisfy all of the above criteria, may still be able negotiate entry to the course.

 What does this qualification cover?
 The objective of this qualification is to give learners the opportunity to develop their knowledge and skills in IT systems, systems management and social media in business.
 This will enable learners to progress to further study in the IT sector or other sectors.